 It can take a year or two for your new dreads to lock up properly depending on your hair type.
 During this time your dreads are going to go through many stages and change a lot.
 Regular maintenance is really important.
 You should book in to see me about 8 weeks after you have had your dreads created for an Epic Tidy.
 After that you will need to get your dreads maintained every 3-4 months ideally.

-Palm roll your dreads everyday if possible from root to tip.
+Palm roll your dreads after every wash.
+Damp hair locks up better than dry hair.
 Don’t start at the same place everytime because if you dont get around your whole head you will end up with uneven dreads.

 Lumps and Bumps and the Fluffies

 Part of the process of having dreads is getting the fluffies and lumps and bumps in your locs.
 When this happens, don’t panic.
 Its perfectly normal.
 As your hair grows you will get a fluffy crown around your head.
 To get this sorted out you either need to book in for a maintenance session with me or learn how to maintain your dreads yourself with a crochet hook.
 You should come back to get maintenance about 2 months after your first have your dreads created, then every 3-4 months after that.

 The lumps and bumps in your dreads are caused by different sections of your dreads knotting up quicker than others.
 I can fix these when you come for maintenance and palm rolling will help to prevent this but they are a natural part of the locking process so cant ever be completely avoided.

 It is perfectly normal for your dreads to shrink quite a bit in the first 12 months and to feel like your hair isn’t growing.
 I promise you, your hair is still growing and once the shrinking stage is over your hair will grow again and it can even seem like your hair is growing faster than before.
 If your dreads have shrunk considerably and you are missing the length you used to have, you could always consider coming back to have some 100% human hair extensions added to the bottom of your dreads.